-Publication of the report on the website: to be agreed with commissioners
+Publication of the report on the website: within 8 weeks of ratification by the Senate Council

 4. REPORTING ARRANGEMENTS

 The clinical review team will report to the Senate Council who will agree the report and be accountable for the advice contained in the final report.
 The report will be given to the sponsoring commissioner and a process for the handling of the report and the publication of the findings will be agreed.